-Source: Processed SPSS23 data for 2022

 The table above shows the results of the multicollinearity test which shows that the value and tolerance value of total asset turnover, accounts receivable turnover and inventory turnover is 0.967 greater than 0.10 and 0.939 greater than 0.10 and 0.914 greater than 0.10 which means not multicollinearity occurs.
 Whereas the VIF value of 1.034 is smaller than 10.00 and 1.066 is smaller than 10.00 and 1.094 is smaller than 10.00 which means that there is no multicollinearity.

 Heteroscedasticity test The following are the results of the heteroscedasticity test: